jpgaghan/Eat-Da-Burger/README.md

+# Eat-Da-Burger
 This is a handlebars application that uses MYSQL, Heroku, JawsDB and node.js to consume burgers.
 The user can choose to devour burgers, add burgers and delete burgers.

 ## Main Page
 Type in a new burger and click the button to add.